AllThatIsTheCase/AllThatIsTheCase.github.io/react.md

 <input disabled checked type="checkbox"> should not have bug that broke the whole software reported in GitHub issues
 <input disabled checked type="checkbox"> open source

-No idea whether it hates react-router.
-Has some real problems with its internal styling solution which mandated a pretty extensive overhaul, but there's no idea currently when that will be done, or how much work it will be to port to it.
-Sort of seems to allows controls (menu etc) in tables, but not natively it seems; an [external component](https://github.com/andela-cdaniel/mui-data-table) seems to do it.
+* No idea whether it hates react-router.
+* Has some real problems with its internal styling solution which mandated a pretty extensive overhaul, but there's no idea currently when that will be done, or how much work it will be to port to it.
+* Sort of seems to allows controls (menu etc) in tables, but not natively it seems; an [external component](https://github.com/andela-cdaniel/mui-data-table) seems to do it, or otherwise a bunch of [example code](https://github.com/vorlov/material-ui-sortable-table) which runs with errors and a [promise that it will be in MUI in the next release](https://github.com/callemall/material-ui/issues/1352), but no promises or indication when that will drop.
+* Essentially single developer, which is not where you want to be in the fickle JS world.

 ## ANTD